 Division of Plant Sciences

 Disease infection is a major limitation to growing apples in Missouri.
 Several cultivars with apple scab immunity or resistance are currently available for planting.
 Although these cultivars can reduce pesticide usage, apples are susceptible to other diseases and insect pests.
-All the cultivars listed below are immune or resistant to apple scab.
-Because temperatures often reach 100 degrees F in August, early-ripening disease-resistant cultivars are excluded.
-Also, some cultivars have not yet been evaluated in Missouri and may have unidentified limitations to fruit production.
+All cultivars listed below are immune or resistant to apple scab.
+When temperatures are near 100 degrees F in August during the daytime and are very warm at night, the flesh of early-ripening cultivars often softens and results in poor fruit quality.
+Thus, apple cultivars that would be harvested at this time are not recommended for planting in Missouri.
+Also, some cultivars listed below have not yet been evaluated in Missouri and may have unidentified limitations to fruit production.

 Figure 1.
 Planting apple cultivars that are resistant to prevalent diseases may eliminate the need to apply fungicides.
 (Sketch by Barbara Barkwell Long)

-An older cultivar, released in 1978, that has broad resistance to apple scab, fire blight, cedar apple rust and powdery mildew and, therefore, is highly recommended for planting in Missouri.
+An older cultivar, released in 1978, that has broad resistance to apple scab, fire blight, cedar apple rust and powdery mildew and, therefore, is highly recommended for planting.
 It has red fruit with a yellow background color that generally ripens around Sept.
 10 in central Missouri.

 - Crimson Gold

-Trees of this cultivar have a moderate growth habit and are resistant to apple scab but may be susceptible to other diseases.
-Apples are yellow with a reddish-orange blush, have a sweet/acidic flavor and ripen around early September.
+Trees of this cultivar have medium vigor and are resistant to apple scab but may be susceptible to other diseases.
+Apples have a reddish-orange blush with a yellow background color, have a sweet/acidic flavor and ripen around early September.

 A scab-resistant cultivar released by the New York State Agricultural Experiment Station breeding program.
-Trees are only moderately resistant to fire blight.
+Trees are only moderately resistant to fire blight and powdery mildew.
 The fruit has a spicy flavor and an orangish-red peel.
 In wet growing seasons, it may be susceptible to black rot.

 - Florina (Querina)

-Another scab-resistant cultivar, originating from France.
-It also has moderate resistance to blight and mildew but is susceptible to cedar apple rust.
-Its parentage includes Jonathan.
+An introduction from France with Jonathan parentage.
+It has moderate resistance to powdery mildew but is susceptible to cedar apple rust.
 The dark red, medium-size fruit has a sweet/tart flavor and ripens in October.

-This cultivar is immune to apple scab and moderatly resistant to powdery mildew and fire blight but susceptible to cedar apple rust.
+This cultivar is immune to apple scab and moderately resistant to powdery mildew and fire blight but susceptible to cedar apple rust.
+The fruit ripens in October after Enterprise.
 It has medium to large yellow fruit with sweet/acidic flavor that tends to mellow when cold-stored.
-The fruit ripens in October after Enterprise.

 - Apple scab